TDMX/tdmx/wiki/Cryptography.md

 ####ecdh384:rsa/aes256 (previously rsa/pf_rsa_ecdh384-aes256)

-A simple scheme providing PFS.
+The simplest scheme providing PFS.
 This scheme is similar to ECIES hybrid encryption scheme without any a-priori shared secret information.
+The difference with the standard ECIES encryption scheme is that the MAC is not produced using a symmetric key derived from the agreement secret, but by a RSA digital signature of the originator.This proves that the originator did infact produce the ciphertext.
+This provides [non naivety and protection against surreptitious forwarding](http://world.std.com/~dtd/sign_encrypt/sign_encrypt7.html).
+Since the RSA signature which has a fixed length, the message encryption context "L" has a fixed length, so that including the label length in the MAC is not useful unless the length of L is not checked before decryption.

-This scheme requires a 384bit AES key for payload encryption.
-The rsa-secret (RS) and Diffie-Hellmann agreed secret are combined to produce the payload encryption key.
+A randomly generated message key (RS) and Diffie-Hellmann agreed secret are combined to produce the payload encryption key.
+This scheme requires a 384bit AES key (256bit encryption key + 128bit IV) for payload encryption.

     encryption( M, (K-A,K-a), K-B, A-B ) -> E, L
     {